arjun-com/LSile/README.md

 # LSile

-LSile is a _program_ used for transferring **securely** files over a **local network**.
+LSile is a _program_ used for transferring **securely** files over a **network**.

-NOTE: When serving files, the serving program on the host machine will stop if unrecognizable bytes are sent to it.
-Therefore files are only meant to be served only over a local network.

 # Why LSile?

-LSile prevents 'Man in The Middle' and packet sniffing attacks while sending files.
+LSile prevents 'Man in The Middle' and packet sniffing attacks while sending files, without the need of using HTTPS with SSL.

 # How does it work?